 There are many excuses for not wearing a helmet when you ride, but there is no good reason.
 The quietest, most well-trained horse can cause injury if it is startled or hurt.
 Ask anyone who has accidentally ridden over a nest of ground wasps, or was riding calmly along when a car backfired.
 A helmet will not make you invincible, but it will help protect the one part of your body that is among the hardest to fix—your brain.
 Avoid using these excuses and wear an American Society for Testing and Materials (ASTM) approved riding helmet every time you ride.

 01 of 10

-You might think, it's my head and I'm willing to take the risk.
-What if your head meets an arena wall, fence post, rock or hard ground?
+You might think, it is my head and I am willing to take the risk.
+But, what if your head meets an arena wall, fence post, rock, or hard ground?
 Head injuries can lead to permanent debilitation.
 While it may be your head, have you decided who will spend their life looking after you if you cannot look after yourself due to a head injury?

-If you think you don't need a helmet, then you should look your son, daughter, spouse, or friend in the eye and tell them: I don't need a helmet, but if I am wrong it will be your job to care for me.
+If you think you do not need a helmet, then you should look at your son, daughter, spouse, or friend in the eye and tell them: I don't need a helmet, but if I am wrong it will be your job to care for me.

 02 of 10

 Western riders and other riders who compete in equestrian competitions might feel they will be penalized if they wear a helmet in the show ring.
 But, there is no justification for valuing fashion and tradition over safety.

 03 of 10